juanjord/cleaningdata_project/README.md

 columns are measurements, and they are all numeric.

 Finally, the average is obtained for each variable and the data set now has 180 rows and 20 columns.
-This is a tidy data set with headers, each variable has a different column, and there are no duplicate columns.
+This is a tidy data set (group_data in the R script) with headers, each variable has a different column, and there are no duplicate columns.